SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Any value can be assigned to the top type.
 A bottom type is the subtype of every other type.
 No value can be assigned to the bottom type.
+Using the bottom type is useful when you want to specify a value with which you can do truly nothing.

 A top type is often also the type that is at the top of the class hierarchy, in languages where such a thing exists